 RECOMMENDATIONS FOR CONTRACTS

-• Contracts with the HVAC engineer/contractor are not paid in full until the documentation/test period is successfully completed.

-• Design Engineer and contractor should agree to guarantee work to maintain the parameters above for 12 consecutive months.
+- Contracts with the HVAC engineer/contractor are not paid in full until the documentation/test period is successfully completed. - Design engineer and contractor should agree to guarantee work will maintain the above parameters for 12 consecutive months.